pzivich/Delicatessen/docs/index.rst

 Installation:
 -------------

-To install `deli`, use the following command in terminal or command prompt
+To install `delicatessen`, use the following command in terminal or command prompt

-``python -m pip install deli``
+``python -m pip install delicatessen``

-Only two dependencies are necessary for `deli` (both of which you already have installed): NumPy and SciPy.
+Only two dependencies are necessary for `delicatessen` (both of which you will likely have already installed): NumPy and SciPy.

-To replicate the tests in `tests/` you will need to install statsmodels as well (but this is not necessary for use of the package).
+To replicate the tests in `tests/` you will need to install `statsmodels` and `pytest` (but this is not necessary for general use of the package).

 Code and Issue Tracker
 -----------------------------

-Available on Github `pzivich/Deli <https://github.com/pzivich/Deli/>`_
+Available on Github `pzivich/Deli <https://github.com/pzivich/Delicatessen/>`_
 Please report bugs, issues, and feature requests there.

 Also feel free to contact me via email (gmail: zivich.5) or on Twitter (@PausalZ)